 “Royal Wedding” (1951), with Fred Astaire dancing on the wall and the ceiling

 Is there any footage that shows how the entire scene was shot, with the room turning in the wheel and Fred Astaire pretending there’s no gravity?

 Unfortunately—and foolishly—at the time, we didn’t realize it, but we should have had a camera way off the set, which could shoot the whole thing, to see the set turning, seeing Fred struggling down, and all of that.
 At that time, we didn’t think of it.

 All the work you did to get that scene in the film, that’s a big difference from what Donald O’Connor did in “Singin’ in the Rain,” when he simply jumped up the wall.

 Yes, that’s right, he jumped up the wall.

 Is it possible to compare Gene Kelly with Fred Astaire?

 I can’t.
 They’re two different people.
 There are differences in their styles, that’s very obvious.
-One is very athletic and muscular, the other one is very subtle and very limber.
-There personalities were also very different.
+One is very athletic and muscular; the other one is very subtle and very limber.
+Their personalities were also very different.
 Gene was a brash Irish-American, outgoing and irresistible, while Fred was a very polished, elegant man.

 Were you ever intimidated by some of the actors you worked with?
-After all, some of them were the biggest movie stars around, such as Kelly or Astaire, Audrey Hepburn, Cary Grant, Frank Sinatra, Ingrid Bergman, and so many others.
+After all, some of them were the biggest movie stars around, such as Kelly or Astaire, Audrey Hepburn [“Two for the Road”], Cary Grant, Frank Sinatra, Ingrid Bergman, and so many others.

 Not really.
 I was never intimidated because I just admired them, and they were aware of that.
 And when they knew that you admired and respected them, they felt secure and comfortable once they started working with you.
 It created a certain bond.
 Your empathy for who they were and what they did, was very sensitive.